 What is the Scottish Poppy Appeal?

 The Scottish Poppy Appeal is Scotland’s largest annual street collection and is held in late October and early November each year.
-It is organised by Poppyscotland with the support of an army of around 10,000 volunteer Area Organisers and collectors.
-Since its inception in 1921, the Poppy Appeal has always had a dual purpose – to Remember those who made the ultimate sacrifice and to raise money for those who have been left disadvantaged by their time in Service.
-Over five million poppies are distributed across Scotland to raise funds for the Armed Forces community.
+We organise it with the support of nearly 10,000 volunteer Area Organisers and collectors.
+Since its inception in 1921, the Poppy Appeal has always had a dual purpose – to remember those who made the ultimate sacrifice and to raise money for those who have been left disadvantaged by their time in Service.
+Over four million poppies a year are distributed across Scotland to raise funds for the Armed Forces community.

 How much money do you raise?

-The 2015 Appeal raise a record £2.9 million, but last year Poppyscotland spent more than £3 million supporting the Armed Forces community.
+The 2019 Scottish Poppy Appeal raised £2.95 million, but last year we spent more than £3.2 million supporting the Armed Forces community.
 With the demands on our services increasing, we need to raise even more this year.

 Where does the money go?

-Poppyscotland uses money raised to provide support to the Armed Forces community in seven key areas: Tailored support and funding, Advice, Employment, Mobility, Respite, Housing and Mental health.
-You can find out more about each of these areas by clicking here.
+We use the money raised to provide support to the Armed Forces community in six key areas: Financial Support, Advice, Employment, Mobility, Housing and Mental Health.
+You can find out more about each of these areas here.
 All money raised in Scotland is spent in Scotland.

 Do you just help veterans from the World Wars?

-Poppyscotland helps all members of the Armed Forces community which includes those who have Served, those still Serving and their families.
+We help all members of the Armed Forces community including those who have Served, those still Serving and their families.
 We also help Reservists and some members of the Merchant Navy.
 Find out more about who we help here.

 What’s the difference between Poppyscotland and Legion Scotland?

 Legion Scotland (The Royal British Legion Scotland) is a separate but closely-linked charity, which is responsible for social welfare and ceremonial activities.
 Approximately a third of the Scottish Poppy Appeal volunteers come from Legion Scotland branches.
-Poppyscotland also funds a war pensions service which is run by Legion Scotland.
+We also fund a Pensions Advice Service run by Legion Scotland.

 Why is there a separate charity running the Poppy Appeal in Scotland?

-From its inception the Scottish Poppy Appeal has always operated independently from The Royal British Legion’s (TRBL) appeal in England, Wales and Northern Ireland.
-However, in June 2011 Poppyscotland merged with TRBL to create the largest charity group supporting the Armed Forces community across the whole of the UK.
-Poppyscotland continues to operate as a distinct charity within the TRBL group and continues to run the Scottish Poppy Appeal.
-Working collaboratively with TRBL, Poppyscotland ensures that the Armed Forces community in Scotland receives the same level of support as the rest of the UK.
-You can find out more about our history, the work we do and how the collaboration with TRBL works here.
+In the beginning, the Scottish Poppy Appeal was independent from The Royal British Legion’s (TRBL) appeal in England, Wales and Northern Ireland.
+However, in June 2011 we merged with TRBL to create the UK’s largest charity group supporting the Armed Forces community, expanding resources and reach of both.
+We operate as a distinct charity within the TRBL group and continue to run the Scottish Poppy Appeal.
+Find out more about our history, the work we do and how the collaboration with TRBL works here.